tarunsachdeva/blog/_posts/2019-01-14-canada-immigration-plan.markdown

 ![Immigration 2019-2021](https://cl.ly/71c2d958e39e/Image%202019-01-15%20at%2012.25.37%20AM.png)

-It's great to see that the government understands the role of immigrants and is looking to grow the program.
-I'd also like to see is more done for the _new_ immigrant experience itself - focusing on the language barriers, employment issues and trouble finding housing.
-The physical and cultural shock of a life-move are difficult enough.
+It's great to see that this government responding positively especially in light of what's happening in the US.
+Immigration is essential to our economy and social fabric.

+There is a lot we are doing right but also plenty of room for improvement.
+The physical and cultural shift as an immigrant is not easy.
+Add to that the most common _new_ immigrant issues -  language barriers, employment issues and trouble finding housing - and it becomes especially difficult.
+These are issues that affect all Canadians but are pronounced in the first months and years of a life move.